rota1001/kernel-rootkit/README.md

 ```

 ## Features
+- Resolve Syscalls without Kallsyms

+  It gets syscall functions by disassembling the `x64_sys_call` function, hooking the functions potentially to be called and testing one by one during runtime.
 - Persistence

   Injecting the shellcode and kernel module into `systemd`, which will definitly be executed by root user.